Amazon India rolls out Rs 30.6K Covid allowance for each affected worker

-New Delhi, May 24 (IANS) Amazon India on Monday said it will give one-time Covid allowance of Rs 30,600 per employee for in-house Covid care, medical equipment or medication-related expenses.
+New Delhi: Amazon India on Monday said it will give one-time Covid allowance of Rs 30,600 per employee for in-house Covid care, medical equipment or medication-related expenses.

 If employees exceed their maximum insurance cover due to Covid-19 related hospitalisation expenses, Amazon India said it will also additionally reimburse insurance-approved hospital expenses up to Rs 1,90,000.